 The presence of nicotine that has been found in many of these e-cigarettes will induce the following:

-Bacterias that are found forming part of dental plaque or dental biofilm, and are associated with the onset and development of dental caries.
+Bacterias are found to form part of dental plaque or dental biofilm and are associated with the onset and development of dental caries.

 If you use vaping, and also present any symptoms of tooth decay pain or see any changes in your mouth, don’t hesitate to visit us at Channel Islands Family Dental.

-If you have any questions about this or other topics, you can contact us on Channel Islands Family Dental and on our Facebook Page.
+If you have any questions about vaping and tooth decay or other topics, you can Contact Us at the Channel Islands Family Dental and on our Facebook Page.
 We look forward to your visit and will give you a timely diagnosis.
-Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you towards the best treatment to take care of your health and return your best smile.
+Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and return your best smile.